John A. McNeice Jr. Charitable Foundation

 Application Success Factors

-Massachusetts Location: Grants are "rarely paid to organizations located outside Massachusetts."
+Massachusetts Location: Grants are "rarely paid to organisations located outside Massachusetts."
 Being based in Massachusetts is nearly essential.

 Key Takeaways for Grant Writers

-1. Catholic identity is essential - This foundation exclusively supports Catholic organizations.
-Secular organizations should not apply.
+1. Catholic identity is essential - This foundation exclusively supports Catholic organisations.
+Secular organisations should not apply.

-2. Massachusetts focus is strict - Out-of-state organizations are very rarely funded.
-Massachusetts-based Catholic organizations have by far the best prospects.
+2. Massachusetts focus is strict - Out-of-state organisations are very rarely funded.
+Massachusetts-based Catholic organisations have by far the best prospects.

-3. Build relationships first - The foundation appears to favor organizations with existing relationships.
+3. Build relationships first - The foundation appears to favour organisations with existing relationships.
 Consider starting with smaller asks or introductions before pursuing major grants.

 4. Two-stage process requires patience - Preliminary applications are screened before invitations for full applications are issued.
 Not all preliminaries advance.

 5. Demonstrate financial health - Clean financial records, budgets, and tax compliance are explicitly required.
-Ensure organizational finances are in order before applying.
+Ensure organisational finances are in order before applying.

-6. Emphasize youth education - The foundation has particular affinity for Catholic schools and youth development programs, especially those with strong character education components.
+6. Emphasise youth education - The foundation has particular affinity for Catholic schools and youth development programmes.

 References